chrisckwong821/123/_posts/2017-09-04-Pair-Trading-1.md

 The ticker of the list can be found on the [HKEx](https://www.hkex.com.hk/eng/market/sec_tradinfo/dslist.htm).

-After downloading the ticker, I have written a crawler to get the stock prices from Yahoo Finance.

-To spare you from the trouble, I have uploaded the zip file containing all the stock prices over [here](https://github.com/chrisckwong821/chrisckwong821.github.io/blob/master/assets/Reference/StockData.zip)
+After downloading the ticker, I have written a crawler to get the stock prices from Yahoo Finance.To spare you from the trouble, I have uploaded the zip file containing all the stock prices over [here](https://github.com/chrisckwong821/chrisckwong821.github.io/blob/master/assets/Reference/StockData.zip)

 But if you are interested in the crawler as well, here is the code: